bruceharrison1984/terraform-push-module/README.md

   - Nested sub-modules will be included in the bundle
 - Only single modules can be used, module mono-repos are not supported
 - Version numbers are entirely managed by you, there is no auto-incrementing
+- If a module fails to upload, the version will be deleted from HCP/TFE to avoid conflicts on subsequent runs

 ## Configuration